 Scholarly writing as creative work: writing workshops and retreats

 "Mid-Career Scholar's Writing Retreat."
 Co-facilitating weeklong writing retreat sponsored by the National Communication Association, July 2018.

 "Writing in Graduate School."
-Designing and planning to teach a summer graduate seminar for the Department of Communication, 2018.
+Teaching a summer graduate seminar for the Department of Communication, June-August 2018.